darshanpv/Azure-Quick-Start-Resources/InfraAsCode_IaC_using_terraform/README.md

 ## Dev Ops

-## Step by Step way - Build and deply the terrform - Infrastructure as Code (IaC)
+## Step by Step - Build and deploy the terrform - Infrastructure as Code (IaC) supporting multiple environments.

 ### DevOps Project Creation